-- The pi calculus is a formal system for modeling concurrency in which "communication channels" take center stage. - Key concerns include non-determinism and security.
+- The pi calculus is a formal system for modeling concurrency in which first-class, anonymous "communication channels" take center stage. - Key concerns include non-determinism and security.
 The pi calculus models synchronous communication.
-Can someone eavesdrop on my channel?
+Questions such as "Can someone eavesdrop on my channel?" can be modeled and answered. - Other Grad PL concepts are often involved!